AllThingsSmitty/mega-nav/README.md

 A simple mega nav menu in pure CSS.

-### Say Wut?
+### Mega Wut?

-Mega navs are way cool.
-Everyone wants one.
-And now you can have your very own.
-Also, W3Schools said something about them once, so there's that.
+Mega navs are an effective feature for large menu content and surprisingly easy to implement.
+If you've wanted to put one together but didn't know where to start, this quick walkthrough is for you.

 ### How'd You Do It?

-I used the coolest web technologies to make this happen.
-Ever heard of [CSS](https://medium.com/cool-code-pal/a-call-for-web-developers-to-deprecate-their-css-1f6430781393)?
-This mega nav uses top-rated CSS classes for modern features, like colors for background and to change text on hover and stuff.
+This implementation uses just CSS and nothing else.
+The mega nav is hidden until you hover over the menu item:

 ```css
 .mega-menu {